Plateliai Lake: Islands

-Calves' Island (Veršių sala) is third largest island and is located in the northern part of the lake.
+Calves' Island (Veršių sala) is the third largest island and is located in the northern part of the lake.
 It is said that a local farmer started taking his calves to graze on the island, thus giving the island its name.
 Corydalis cava which is an endangered species in Lithuania grows on the island.

-Ubagsalė is fifth largest island.
+Ubagsalė is the fifth largest island.
 It is located in the northern part of the lake close to the shoreline.
 The name is associated with the stories about beggars (ubagai) who liked to party on the island when returning from the Great Žemaičių Kalvarija Festival.